 Before your kids start or go back to school, there are a bunch of supplies you need to make sure are all sorted.
 To start with, of course, you’ll need to buy new uniforms or potentially have last year’s clothing altered to fit your child’s current height and weight.
 Don’t leave shopping for uniforms to the last minute, as you never know if particular sizes will have to be ordered in or altered before the first day of school.
 Alternatively, if you’re purchasing uniforms second hand, it may take some time to find the correct type and size for your child.

 Most kids tend to need new school shoes, plus running shoes for P.E. lessons and other sport activities, so allocate time to take them shopping for these.
 Other clothing items you’ll want ready to go are a hat, plenty of appropriate socks to match the uniform, and a coat or jumper.
 Don’t forget to check that your child also has a working umbrella, and a strong backpack that suits their current size.
-Since children tend to lose school items on a regular basis, it’s also important to buy some personalised name labels, like the collection sold at Stuck on You.
+Since children tend to lose school items on a regular basis, it’s also important to buy some personalised name labels.
 That way, if your kids leave a hat at the bus stop or forget their jumper on the playground, you’re more likely to have the missing items returned.

 When it comes to shopping for stationery, the list can be quite long, so write down all the things you need to buy before you’re overwhelmed when in a store.
 Stationery supplies can vary a little bit according to which year your child is in at school, but most kids will require some or all of the following items: a variety of coloured pens, plus some standard writing pencils; notebooks, folders and a diary to keep track of classes and homework; an eraser, ruler, pencil sharpener, glue stick and pair of scissors; some highlighters; a calculator; a library bag; and an art smock and/or apron.
 Computers are frequently used in the classroom these days as well, so many schools will ask students to bring a memory stick to save work completed during the day.